Abhinaviitk31/Abhinaviitk31/README.md

 ---

 ## Overview
 I am a sophomore at the Indian Institute of Technology, Kanpur, pursuing a B.S. in Mathematics and Scientific Computing.
-Currently, I am working with Machine Learning and Computational Neuroscience.
+Currently, I am currently focused on Machine Learning and Computational Neuroscience.

 I also have keen intererst and wish to explore other domains like: